 - Assisting in the collection and return of personal effects to Next-of-Kin

-- Issuing a “Report of Death of American Citizen Abroad”
+- Issuing a “Report of Death of a U.S. Citizen Abroad”

 Notification of Next-of-Kin

-In the event that a U.S. citizen dies while unaccompanied in Eritrea, the American Citizen Services (ACS) section will find the Next-of-Kin of the deceased and contact that person as soon as possible.
-There are several important things that the Next-of-Kin must do in conjunction with the ACS office.
+In the event that a U.S. citizen dies while unaccompanied in Eritrea, the U.S. Citizen Services section will find the Next-of-Kin of the deceased and contact that person as soon as possible.
+There are several important things that the Next-of-Kin must do in conjunction with the U.S. Citizen Services office.
 These include:

 - Returning a signed and notarized “Affidavit of Next-of-Kin”.